Types of Fraud

-REMEMBER: Campus Credit Union will never initiate contact and ask for your online and mobile banking credentials, including your usernames, passwords, and security codes.
+Campus Credit Union will never initiate contact and ask for your online or mobile banking credentials, including your username, password, or security codes.

 Email Phishing